wazuh/wazuh-documentation/source/deploying-with-puppet/setup-puppet/install-puppet-agent.rst

 Installation on CentOS/RHEL/Fedora
 ------------------------------------

-Install the Puppet yum repository and then the "puppet-server" package.
+Install the Puppet yum repository and then the "puppet-agent" package.
 See this `index <https://yum.puppetlabs.com/>`_ to find the correct rpm file needed to install the puppet repo for your Linux distribution.
 For example, to install Puppet 5 for CentOS 7 or RHEL 7, do the following:

 .. code-block:: console